lothrond/arch-mk/README.md

 Change into working directory, and make sure to edit `config.mk` as needed.

-## Arch Linux build options
+## Arch Linux make options

-The mian build options are:
+The main make option is:

-	make help
+	make archlinux

+This will run:

 	make archlinux-base
-	make archlinux-dev
 	make archlinux-system
 	make archlinux-desktop
 	make archlinux-nologin

-Gaming and SteamOS build options:
+	make archlinux-dev

+Additional make options:

+	make archlinux-32
 	make archlinux-steam
 	make archlinux-steamos

+Other make options:

+	make wipe
+	make clean

+(Run `make help` for more information)

 ## Building Arch Linux

 ### Base system

-Make base system packages by running:
+Make the base system by running:

-	make archlinux-base

-Once complete, you will be inside the chroot build environment.

-Make the base system configuration with:

-	make archlinux-system
+	make archlinux

-Once complete, you will be prompted for a root password.
+you will be prompted for a root and desktop user password.

-Additional developer tools can be made with:

-	make archlinux-dev

-### Desktop

-To make the desktop environment, run:

-	archlinux-desktop

-#### Automatic login

-After making the desktop environment, for automatic login support, run:

-	make archlinux-nologin

-This will also allow the user to still have a lock screen for the desktop environment, without requiring a password to unlock the desktop session.

-### Gaming (Steam)

-First, enable 32 bit architecture support with:

-	make archlinux-32

-Then, make steam client and WINE packages (with system configurations):

-	make archlinux-steam

-Additionally, to make a SteamOS desktop session, run:

-	make archlinux-steamos

 See `make` or `make help` for more information.